-What’s On in the Pocklington Area
+What’s on in the Pocklington area

-Here is the latest list of events in the Pocklington and district area.
+Below is a list of events in the Pocklington and East Riding area, along with the regular group meetings:

 Thixendale